Rubber to metal molding process used to create bumpers for trains.

 The Rubber to Metal Bonding Process

 Utilizing injection molding and transfer molding to encapsulate and bond rubber to metal is the most effective way to adhere rubber to metal or plastic parts.
-The rubber to metal bonding process provides a superior mechanical bond of rubber to metal parts, inserts or plastic parts.
+Furthermore, the rubber to metal molding process provides a superior mechanical bond of rubber to metal parts, inserts or plastic parts.

 The process requires a two-step preparation of the metal or plastic part prior to molding the rubber.
-First, the part must be degreased and cleaned of any contaminants, similar to preparation for industrial coatings or painting.
-Next, a special, heat-activated adhesive is uniformly sprayed onto the metal parts.
+First, we degrease and clean off any contaminants, similar to preparation for industrial coatings or painting.
+Once we finish cleaning, we spray a special, heat-activated adhesive onto the metal parts.

-Rubber to metal bonded parts range in size from small inserts to very large components serv.
-Overmolded rubber metal parts are utilized across a broad range of applications.
+Additionally, rubber bonded to metal ranges in parts and in size from small inserts to very large components.
+Overmolded rubber metal parts are applicable across a broad range of industries and applications.

 Qualiform molds both natural rubber and synthetic rubber which include:

 - Colored Compounds

 - Fiber Molding

 Our technical staff is available to answer any questions.
 Call (330) 336-6777, or submit a question through our Contact Form or Send Us a PDF.

 Please provide us with a sample or print of your part to be reviewed.
 To assist us in the tooling design, include the estimate of your annual usage requirements.
 Also include the type of material, unless it is unknown or unspecified.
 In that situation, please describe the environment in which the tooling will be utilized.